Is any sugar better than another? Just want a list of sugars best to worst?

 - This chocolate mousse is a great recipe using dates as the sweetener.
 You process them up really small and they give a good flavor.

-- I like raw honey in my homemade bread, in a homemade hot fudge or chocolate fudge, and to substitute part of the sugar in cookie recipes, but if I substitute it for all the sugar, the honey taste takes over.
+- I like raw honey in my homemade bread, in a homemade hot fudge or chocolate fudge, in elderberry syrup of course, and to substitute part of the sugar in cookie recipes, but if I substitute it for all the sugar, the honey taste takes over.
 It has powerful disease-protecting antioxidants that are thought to reduce the risk of cardiovascular disease and cancer.
 Honey is 25 to 50 percent sweeter than sugar and can be used in cooking, baking, and beverages.
 As with maple syrup, honey can cause a spike in blood sugar levels and should be used sparingly by those with diabetes.
 (Note: Do not give honey to children under one year of age as it may put younger children at risk for botulism.)
-Source Get raw honey here if you don't have a good local source.
+Get raw honey here if you don't have a good local source.

 - I don’t worry so much about the tiny amounts of xylitol in gum or toothpaste, but would never use it in baking.
 Read more here about “Sugar alcohols“.

 - Agave Nectar – Sally Fallon helps to clear up all the confusion at that link.

 - Dangers of Artificial Sugars – can artificial sugars make us fat?